SebastianAmyotte/UWO-Map-and-Directions/README.md

 <img src="https://github.com/SebastianAmyotte/UWO-Map-and-Directions/assets/71189225/e46a3cf6-7550-41d3-b302-fd718d0b4453" width="250">

-This application was developed with permission from the University of Oshkosh, Wisconsin as a non-profit student project
+This application was uploaded to the Google Play store with permission from the University of Oshkosh, Wisconsin as a non-profit student project.